-Employment status is significant because it effects what rights that person has, what responsibilities a company has towards them, and what the tax position is of that person.
+Employment status is significant because it affects what rights that person has, what responsibilities a company has towards them, and what the tax position is of that person.

 The following are the different statuses:

-If someone doesn’t fall into any of the definitions above, then it is likely that they are self employed.
+If someone doesn’t fall into either of the definitions above, then it is likely that they are self-employed.

 Why does it matter?

-Employment status matters because it effects what rights each individual has.
-For example, self-employed individuals cannot bring matters before the employment tribunal, have no entitlement to a regular salary, maternity or paternity pay, sick pay, holiday pay, etc.
+Employment status matters because it affects what rights each individual has.
+For example, self-employed individuals cannot bring claims before the Employment Tribunal, have no entitlement to a regular salary, maternity or paternity pay, sick pay, holiday pay, etc.